epiclabs-io/docker-cucumber-protractor-chrome/README.md

 ### Debugging:

-Messages from Selenium and WebDriver are ignored because they polute the console, you can change this by using the `--debugger` flag:
+Messages from Selenium and WebDriver are ignored because they pollute the console, you can change this by using the `--debugger` flag: